mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-hexo.md

 ### path

-Root path for output.
-By default, it is the current command line path and generally does not need configuration.
+The root path of the output, by default it is the current command line path, usually no configuration is needed.

 ### base

-Root path for output.
-By default, it is `/` and generally does not need configuration.
-However, if your blog is not deployed at the root path, you can configure it as `/blog/` or something similar.
+The root path of the output, by default is `/`, usually no configuration is needed.
+If your blog is not deployed at the root path, it can be configured to `/blog/`, etc.

-For example, if your blog is deployed on GitHub Pages without a custom domain, the default path after publishing will be `https://<username>.github.io/<repo>/`, in which case you should configure it as `/repo/`.
+For example, if your blog is deployed on GitHub Pages, and it is not bound to a domain, the default path after publishing is `https://<username>.github.io/<repo>/`, so here it should be configured to `/repo/`.